hfaas/com.qubino/README.md

 * Finalized SDKv3 update
 * Note: a breaking change had to be implemented for Flush 2 Relays (ZMNHBD).
 The capabilities `onoff`, `meter_power` and `measure_power` have been removed and their corresponding Flow cards.
 * Note: a breaking change had to be implemented for Flush Dimmer (ZMNHDA).
 The capability `alarm_contact` has been removed and the corresponding Flow cards.
+* Note: a breaking change had to be implemented for Smart Meter (ZMNHTD).
+The capabilities `onoff` and `meter_power` have been removed and the corresponding Flow cards.

 Version 2.0.10
 * Added support for ZMNHWD (Flush RGBW Dimmer)